Loading…

 …

 Removes your leaderboard rows, weekly best-times, and progress under your anonymous ID from Firebase.
-Opens a pre-filled email, and your data is scrubbed within 30 days.
+Opens a pre-filled email, and your data are scrubbed within 30 days.

 Opens a GitHub issue with your device state pre-filled.
 No personal data leaves the device until you actually submit the issue.